netgiro/netgiro.github.io/checkout.md

  <br><br>
 - This method needs to be called periodically to check status of cart when customer confirms/rejects cart.

-- If ConfirmationType = Automatic or ServerCallback, this method just tells provider that loan is created.
+- If `ConfirmationType = Automatic or ServerCallback`, this method just tells provider that loan is created.
-- If ConfirmationType = Manual, this method tells provider that customer confirmed cart and after that provider needs to confirm it by calling ConfirmCart.
+- If `ConfirmationType = Manual`, this method tells provider that customer confirmed cart and after that provider needs to confirm it by calling `ConfirmCart`.

  <br>
 Request body: